Alex44lel/megaverse/readme.md

-# Megaverse API Client🪐
+# Megaverse 🪐

 ## Overview ☄️

-This Python project includes the `MegaverseAPI` class, a client for interacting with the Megaverse API.
+This Python project includes the `MegaverseAPI` class, for interacting with the Megaverse API.
 It's designed to create and manage various astral objects in a virtual megaverse.

 ## Considerations ☄️